-It is well-known that two members of the infamous Purple Gang, Sam Bernstein and Louis Fleischer, lived in Albion during Prohibition and afterward.
-The gangs “west” of Michigan were all capable of brewing their own beer and bathtub gin, but were incapable of making “labeled” liquor.
-The Purple Gang, based in Detroit, had a corner on that market smuggling “labeled” liquor across the Detroit River and distributing it “for a price”.
-The western gangs had a choice: they could go to war with the Purple Gang to take over the business, or “do” business with the Purples.
-In truth, none of them wanted anything to do with going to war—the Purples were that bad!
+It is well known that two members of the infamous Purple Gang, Sam Bernstein and Louis Fleischer, lived in Albion during Prohibition and after.
+The “west” Michigan gangs were all able to brew their own tub beer and gin, but were unable to make “labeled” liquor.
+The Detroit-based Purple Gang had a corner in this market by smuggling “tagged” alcohol across the Detroit River and distributing it “for a price”.
+Western gangs had a choice: they could go to war with the Purple Gang to take over the business, or “do” business with the Purples.
+In truth, none of them wanted anything to do with the war – the Violets were so bad!

 So why did Sam Bernstein and Louis Fleischer live in Albion?
-Their principal purpose was to meet with gangsters from Chicago, St. Louis, and all points “west” to negotiate the delivery of smuggled “labeled” liquor from Canada through Detroit.
+Their main objective was to meet with gangsters from Chicago, St. Louis, and all points “west” to negotiate the delivery of contraband “tagged” liquor from Canada via Detroit.
 Albion’s location between Chicago and Detroit made it a logical meeting place.
-During their time in Albion, they ran a scrap metal yard called Riverside Metal which they used a front for their real business, robbery.
-They had an armor-plated, bulletproof car that they used, and kept hidden in Albion.
-They would not attempt to “crack the safe” during a robbery.
-Instead they would take the entire safe to their metal yard where they would torch it open and then melt it into slag metal.
-Poof, no more safe.
+While in Albion, they ran a junkyard called Riverside Metal which they used as a front for their real business, theft.
+They had an armored and armored car that they used and kept hidden in Albion.
+They wouldn’t try to “break the safe” in a robbery.
+Instead, they would take the entire safe to their metal yard where they would open it on fire and then melt it down into slag metal.
+Poof, more security.

-Helen Sharp, the long-time ticket-taker for the Bohm Theatre, was still living when Mary and I moved to Albion in 2004.
-As I began to learn about the history of Albion and the Purple Gang, she told me the following story:
+Helen Sharp, the longtime box office of the Bohm Theatre, was still alive when Mary and I moved to Albion in 2004.
+As I began to learn more about the history of Albion and the Purple Gang, she told me the following story:

-Western gangs members would take the train from Chicago and stay at the Parker House Inn on Michigan Ave. when they came to Albion to do business with the Purples.
-Negotiations were conducted Sunday evenings during the evening performance at the Bohm.
-They would purchase tickets, go up to the balcony, and sit in seats immediately in front of the projection booth, and directly under the projector window.
-The noise of the movie itself was used to cover their conversation which involved negotiations about delivery dates, volume, brand, and price.
-Of course the noise of the projector itself also helped to cover their conversation.
+Western gang members took the train from Chicago and stayed at the Parker House Inn on Michigan Ave. when they came to Albion to do business with the Purples.
+The negotiations took place on Sunday evening during the evening performance at the Bohm.
+They bought tickets, went up to the balcony and sat right in front of the projection booth and directly under the projector window.
+Noise from the film itself was used to drown out their conversation which involved negotiations over delivery dates, volume, brand and price.
+Of course, the sound of the projector itself also helped drown out their conversation.

-I’m truly confident that the story is true, as Helen knew everything there was to know about the Bohm Theatre and the people of the town.
-She “knew” every kid in town, especially their birthdays, so the day they turned 12, she automatically charged them the higher rate.
-And, I’m told by people who were those kids that she took no guff from any of them.
-Behave, or it was the road!
+I am truly convinced that the story is true, as Helen knew everything there was to know about the Bohm Theater and the townspeople.
+She “knew” all the kids in town, especially their birthdays, so on the day they turned 12, she automatically charged them the higher rate.
+And, people who were those children told me that she didn’t make fun of any of them.
+Hold on tight, or it was the road!

-The purple seats in the first row of the balcony are a reminder of the Purple Gang and its history with the Bohm Theatre.
+The purple seats in the first row of the balcony are reminiscent of the Purple Gang and its history with the Bohm Theatre.

 – Dick Lewin, October 2014